Central fracture-dislocation of the acetabulum

 X-ray showing a fracture of the right acetabulum with central dislocation of the femoral head.

 Right ilioischial and iliopectineal lines are completely disrupted.

-Displaced central fracture dislocation of the hip are serious injuries.
+Displaced central fracture-dislocations of the hip are serious injuries.
 Prone to result in permanent disability.
 They are caused by high kinetic energy.

 The classification system of Judet and Letournel has led to improved management of such injuries.

 Radiological assessment should include: the anteroposterior view, the iliac oblique view and the obturator oblique view.
-CT gives much additional information regarding eventual impacted fractures of the acetabular wall, retained bone fragments in the joint, the degree of comminution…
+CT gives much additional information regarding eventual impacted fractures of the acetabular wall, retained bone fragments in the joint, and the degree of comminution.

 - 1. Scheinfeld MH, Dym AA, Spektor M, Avery LL, Dym RJ, Amanatullah DF.
 Acetabular fractures: what radiologists should know and how 3D CT can aid classification.
 (2015) Radiographics : a review publication of the Radiological Society of North America, Inc. 35 (2): 555-77. doi:10.1148/rg.352140098 - Pubmed